 It all started in 1979.
 Four years prior, Patricia Chin and her late husband, Vincent “Randy” Chin, moved to New York City from Kingston, Jamaica, to open up VP Records’ original brick and mortar location in Brooklyn before relocating to Queens.
 The migration proved to be a pivotal moment as they quickly became the source for wholesale distribution of reggae music.
 Since then, VP has left an international impression on the music industry at large—a household name that has largely contributed to the global rise and spread of Jamacian music.
 The mid-2000s straight through to the 2010s saw an uptick of dancehall and reggae seeping into mainstream consciousness.
 Artists such as Elephant Man and Sean Paul, both of whom were signed to VP, were taking dancehall to unprecedented heights all over the world, with catchy dances made in the dance-halls back in Jamaica.
 Not only that, the label has expanded its sound through signing artists like Estelle and curating a delectable selection of soca tracks by way of their annual Soca Gold compilation CDs.

 2019, however, was especially important as it marked VP Records’ 40th anniversary.
-The label hosted pop-up events all over, including a massive interactive installation sharing its history at Montego Bay’s Sangster International Airport; a concert named after their Strictly The Best CD set, which was held with live watch parties in New York and London; and of course their annual Jerk Fest in NYC, which doubled up as their 40-year celebrations in Central Park.
-Then again, over in London, an exhibition titled A Reggae Music Journey was held at the High Commission of Jamaica building in Kensington, before releasing the Down In Jamaica box set: an anthology of the label’s records that propelled dancehall and reggae music forward.
+The label hosted pop-up events all over, including a massive interactive installation sharing its history at Montego Bay’s Sangster International Airport; a concert named after their Strictly The Best CD set, which was held with live watch parties in New York and London; and of course their annual Jerk Fest in NYC, which doubled up as their 40-year celebrations down at Central Park.
+Then, over in London’s Kensington, the A Reggae Music Journey exhibition was held at the High Commission of Jamaica, before VP released the Down In Jamaica box set: an anthology of the label’s records that propelled reggae and dancehall music forward.

 COMPLEX: What does revolution and reinventing mean for VP Records?